 Table 13: Descriptive Analysis of Professionals' efficiency by scale

-Table 13 reflects the descriptive statistics of the professional efficiency based on the scale in which it is determined that the highest level of professional efficiency aspect is observed on the 7th scale, where the mean value is computed as 2131.17.
+Table 13 reflects the descriptive statistics of professional efficiency based on the scale in which it is determined that the highest level of professional efficiency aspect is observed on the 7th scale, where the mean value is computed as 2131.17.
 The dispersion value is identified as 993.94.
 On the other hand, the lowest professional efficiency is observed on the 5th scale, as the mean value is computed as 1373.5 for professional efficiency, whereas the dispersion value is calculated as 314.233.

-Table 14: Levene's Test for efficiency of Professional
+Table 14: Levene's Test for Efficiency of Professional

 Table 14 reflects Levene’s test, which measures the assumption of homogeneity of variance among the groups.
-The significance value is computed as 0.539, demonstrating that the variance among the difference scale concerning professional efficiency is equal.
+The significance value is computed as 0.539, demonstrating that the variance among the difference scales concerning professional efficiency is equal.

 One-Way ANOVA

-Table 15: One-Way ANOVA for Professional’s efficiency
+Table 15: One-Way ANOVA for Professional’s Efficiency

 Table 15 refers to the one-way ANOVA test for evaluating the mean value difference among the professional efficiency concerning the different scales.
-The sig value is 0.901, which is above 0.05; therefore, the null hypothesis is accepted in which the mean value of professional efficiency concerning all groups is equal.
+The sig value is 0.901, above 0.05; therefore, the null hypothesis is accepted in which the mean value of professional efficiency concerning all groups is equal.

 Robustness of Equality of Means